stagarot1/Music-Sample-Website/README.md

 # Music-Sample-Website
-The website uses html, css, bootstrap and javascript aplayer js plugin.
+The website uses html, css, bootstrap and javascript.
 It's main use is to stream and find music in your list.
-It is extremely customizable.

 Some of the features include:
-Display a list of songs.
+Display a list of songs with album poster
-Filterable list by release date, and sortable by any attribute of the song.
-User can add/delete a new song to the list.
+Play / Pause / Skip Songs
+Display Time Left

 (IN PROGRESS)